minhtran1015/ptuddn-t3/README.md

 - `images/`: Screenshots and images
 - `scripts/`: Build and deployment scripts

+## Documentation

+For detailed setup instructions, see the documentation files in the `docs/` folder:

+- `KUBERNETES_DEPLOYMENT_GUIDE.md`: Complete guide for deploying to Kubernetes and setting up monitoring
+- `CICD_COMPLETE_SETUP_GUIDE.md`: CI/CD pipeline setup instructions
+- `GITOPS_SETUP_STEP_BY_STEP.md`: GitOps workflow with ArgoCD

 ## Monitoring Setup

 The application is monitored using Prometheus and Grafana.